floatzcss/floatz/README.md

   </div>
 </body>
 ```
-To get a liquid layout for the page the *liquid layout package* must be important from the websites stylesheet.
+To get a liquid layout for the *page* the *liquid layout package* must be imported from the websites stylesheet.
 ```
 /* Loads floatz CSS framework */
 @import url(http://design.humml.eu/toolbox/floatz/latest/floatz.liquid.css);